Venice, Rome and Florence

-TMR RECOMMENDS: Change in Cologne instead of Frankfurt and take the slower train service along the Rhine Valley (pictured), which twists and turns with the flow of the river through chocolate-box villages and rolling vineyards.
+TMR RECOMMENDS: Change in Cologne instead of Frankfurt and take the slower train service along the Rhine Valley, which twists and turns with the flow of the river through chocolate-box villages and rolling vineyards.

 After breakfast, return to the station in Nuremberg and catch a train via the Bavarian capital Munich to Venice.
 The journey from Munich to Venice takes you across the spectacular Brenner Pass high in the Alps.

 Cross the spectacular lagoon bridge onto Venice Island and arrive into Santa Lucia station in the early evening.
-Make your way to your hotel where you will have a 2 night stay at the Hotel Do Pozzi (or similar).
+Make your way to your hotel where you will have a 2-night stay at the Hotel Giorgione (or similar).

 Visitors always gravitate towards St Mark’s Square, the regal piazza that opens out onto the mouth of the Grand Canal and the Venetian Lagoon.
 Elsewhere, don’t miss the art collection at the Accademia, or a boat ride to one of the other islands in the lagoon such as Murano or Burano.